Texan - Wine Nerd Herd Member

 Surprised at the minty/high-toned aromatic that jumped from the glass (ended up staying there the entire evening), with added red florals/potpourri, earth/herbs, leather (not Brett), and pipe tobacco.
 It still sports a classical Margaux profile on the palate with elegant red and black berry fruits accompanied by nice structure (at 41yrs!) as well as cassis, and mushroom.
 Still retaining acidity and tannin.

 To my surprise, the profile above held strong all evening.
-While the ‘85 Margaux was better in taste, I’m happy that this was still showing well, and checked off the “exactly what it should be” box. — 4 days ago
+While the ‘85 Margaux was better in taste, I’m happy that this was still showing well, and checked off the “exactly what it should be” box. — a month ago

 Juan Mercado’s Paso project (formerly of Realm).
 With the new offering out, and having not opened a bottle to try the wines yet, I opted for this as a test.
 Followed over three days.